The structure of the curriculum is as follows:

 (B) General Education

 The aim of the GE curriculum is to provide students with a well-rounded education as part of the University’s Whole Person ethos.
 This involves a exposure to a wide range of transferable skills, guiding principles, and attitudes that all students will need for their future professional and personal lives.
-The 38 units required under the GE requirements are divided into two categories, core requirements (26 units) and distribution requirements (12 units).
+The 31 units required under the GE requirements are divided into two categories, University Core (13 units) and various GE programmes ranging from level 1 to level 3, including foundational courses, interdisciplinary thematic courses, and GE Capstone (18 units).

 “Electives” serve to encourage a free pursuit of academic interests.
 They may be used to pursue a minor (with a minimum of 15 units), strengthen the major field, or choose other courses of general interest in different disciplines, or which a student considers to be useful for their future careers or postgraduate studies.